RevenueHunt/docs/docs/how-to-guides/edit-results-page.md

 [Basic Settings](https://docs.revenuehunt.com/reference/quiz-builder/#basic-settings) worth checking:

 - **Checkout Settings**: Control how customers interact with recommended products, allowing for direct cart addition or linking to product details.

+    !!! tip

         Check the [How to Change Checkout Settings](https://docs.revenuehunt.com/how-to-guides/change-checkout-settings/) for detailed instructions.

 - **Show Product Reviews**: Display [product reviews](https://docs.revenuehunt.com/reference/quiz-builder/#basic-settings) to add credibility and influence decisions.

+    !!! info
         We currently support these review apps for Shopify:

         - Product Reviews by Shopify,
         - Stamped Product Reviews & UGC,
         - Judge.me Product Reviews,
         - Rivyo Product Reviews.

 [Advanced Settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings) worth checking:

 - **Exclude Out-of-Stock Products**: Ensure unavailable items are not recommended by disabling the `Show unavialble products` setting in the [Advanced Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings).
 - **Avoid Duplicate Recommendations**: Prevent the same product from being recommended in multiple blocks by disabling the `Allow duplicate recommendations` setting in the [Advanced Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#advanced-settings).
 - **Custom JavaScript**: Add custom scripts for unique behaviors or logic.

+    !!! tip

         Check [How to Add JavaScript](https://docs.revenuehunt.com/how-to-guides/add-javascript/) for instructions on how to add custom JavaScript to your Results Page.

 - **Product Metafields**: Use metafields or attributes to display specific product details, enhancing information on the results page.

+    !!! tip
         Check [How to Add Product Metafields](https://docs.revenuehunt.com/how-to-guides/add-product-metafields/) for detailed instructions on showing product metafields on the results page.

 - **Multiple Results Pages**: Offer [diverse results pages](https://docs.revenuehunt.com/reference/quiz-builder/#multiple-results-pages-settings) based on customer responses for enhanced personalization.

+---
 By following this guide, you can significantly enhance your shop's quiz results page, creating a dynamic, engaging, and personalized shopping experience for your customers.